LogicSpot/Magento_Core/README.md

 ##Installation
 There are 3 ways of installing Core module:

-- use [modman] script - run modman clone {{github url}}
+- use [modman] script - run modman clone https://github.com/logicspot/core
 - use [magento-composer-installer] composer wrapper for Magento modules

-    Add the "logicspot-core" to your project requirements, and run composer update
+    Add the "logicspot/core" to your project requirements, and run composer update

 - Download module files and unpack them into your Magento install root directory